vtsiatouras/my-kv-store/README.md

 # My KeyValue Store

-This project is a custom implementation of a Key Value Store (Redis like) and is not intented for any production usage.
+This project is a custom implementation of a Key Value Store (Redis like) and is not intended for any production usage.
-Below you can find enlisted installation instructions, how to use this app & some of the key parts of the implementation of this project that are worth to mention.
+Below you can find enlisted installation instructions, how to use this app & some key parts of the implementation of this project that are worth to mention.